 - Pets are not allowed in the Park Host cabin or other public structures.
 Please find alternate accommodation for your pets.

 Park Hosts must supply the following items for their stay:

-- bug spray
+- Bug spray

-- clothing (suitable to all weather conditions, snow to heat)
+- Clothing (suitable to all weather conditions, snow to heat)

-- fishing gear, cameras and other leisure time equipment
+- Fishing gear, cameras and other leisure time equipment

 - ENTHUSIASM for the outdoors and BC Parks.